PonomarevDA/tools/README.md

 `tools` is a collection of scripts for testing and configuration of Cyphal/CAN and DroneCAN nodes.

 > This package is under development.
-It is avaliable in [test.pypi](https://test.pypi.org/project/raccoonlab-tools/) at the moment.

-## Preparation
+## 1. INSTALLATION

-1. Install the package either from test.pypi or from sources:
+1. Install the package from pypi, test.pypi or from sources:
+    ```bash
+    pip install raccoonlab-tools
+    ```
     ```bash
     pip install -i https://test.pypi.org/simple/ raccoonlab-tools
     ```